what to do if your ex won't let children play sports

 Parenting Plans & Youth Sports

 In many cases, it’s up to the parents to decide whether or not to stop their child from playing sports.
 Ideally, you and your ex can discuss what’s truly best for your kids.
-But some individuals take it upon themselves to make this decision for everyone.
+However, some individuals take it upon themselves to make this decision for everyone.

 For example, maybe your son plays baseball, but your ex prevents him from participating on visitation weekends.

 Parenting plans include clauses for all kinds of things.
-If an activity is important to your child, you can even write in provisions prohibiting either parent from interfering with their ability to participate.
+If an activity is important to your child, you can write in provisions prohibiting either parent from interfering with their ability to participate.

 When that’s the case, and your ex tries to stop your child from playing sports, you may have legal recourse.